tldr-pages/tldr/CONTRIBUTING.md

    (ex: relative/absolute paths, glob patterns/wildcards, special character escaping...).

 These are all guidelines, not strict rules.
-Use proper judgement, keeping simplicity and user-friendliness as the top priority.
+Use proper judgement, keeping simplicity and user-friendliness as the top priorities.

 When in doubt, have a look at a few existing pages :).